Neurolysis

 Neurolysis is the application of physical or chemical agents to a nerve in order to cause a temporary degeneration of targeted nerve fibers.
-When the nerve fibers degenerate, it causes an interruption in the transmission of nerve signals.
-In the medical field, this is most commonly and advantageously used to alleviate pain in cancer patients.
+When the nerve fibers degenerate, an interruption in the transmission of nerve signals occurs.
+In the medical field, neurolysis is commonly used to alleviate pain, such as in people with various forms of cancer, chronic osteoarthritis or spasticity.

-The different types of neurolysis include celiac plexus neurolysis, endoscopic ultrasound guided neurolysis, and lumbar sympathetic neurolysis.
-Chemodenervation and nerve blocks are also associated with neurolysis.
+Different types of neurolysis include celiac plexus neurolysis, endoscopic ultrasound guided neurolysis, and lumbar sympathetic neurolysis.
+Chemodenervation and nerve blocks are other forms of neurolysis.